nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * **Current Implementation:** Saves the entire patient details in CliniCal application.

+  * Pros:
-  * Pros: It is easier to implement as the entire list of patients would be saved.
+       * It is easier to implement as the entire list of patients would be saved.
 The list of patients can then be easily loaded to be used or saved for future use by `Model`.

+  * Cons:
-  * Cons: This may have performance issues in terms of memory usage.
+       * This may have performance issues in terms of memory usage.

 * **Alternative Implementation:** Undo/redo function is handled by each individual command.

+  * Pros:
-  * Pros: The application will use less memory (e.g. for `delete`, just save the patient being deleted).
+       * The application will use less memory (e.g. for `delete`, just save the patient being deleted).

+  * Cons:
-  * Cons: The implementation of undo/redo for each specific command must be correct.
+       * The implementation of undo/redo for each specific command must be correct.

 ##### 3.1.2.2 Aspect: Choice of data structure to store CliniCal application states

  * **Current Implementation:** List with `currentStatePointer` pointing to the current CliniCal state.

+    * Pros:
-    * Pros: It is easier to implement as only a single List is required and all states can be accessed.
+         * It is easier to implement as only a single List is required and all states can be accessed.

+    * Cons:
-    * Cons: This requires constant updating of the `CliniCalStateList` such as purging of redundant states.
+         * This requires constant updating of the `CliniCalStateList` such as purging of redundant states.

  * **Alternative Implementation:** Two Stacks - CommandsExecutedStack and RedoStack

+    * Pros:
-    * Pros: The more intuitive solution as a stack follows the First In Last Out principle.
+         * The more intuitive solution as a stack follows the Last In First Out principle.
 There would be no need for any `currentStatePointer` since the current state would be at the top of the stacks.

+    * Cons:
-    * Cons: Harder to implement as two separate stacks would have to be tracked and there would be more dependencies to implement before and after the execution of every command.
+         * Harder to implement as two separate stacks would have to be tracked and there would be more dependencies to implement before and after the execution of every command.

 ### 3.2 Add Profile Picture feature